JunaidMB/dppd_product_qa/README.md

 2. Reduce latency: The response is not fast (~2 seconds).
 The workflow must be optimised to use appropriate data structures (Polars vs Pandas), make all lists into arrays and explore a faster search index.

 3. Include screening for unsuitable queries: Some queries do not need to be entertained by the workflow or may be too simple to require a similarity search - thereby requiring a lookup.
 Need to add logic before the search workflow to deal with these queries without using the RAG workflow.
+Another example is when we ask global questions like "How many products are there?" or "what is the cheapest product?".
+This method is good at retrieving product level information but not good at answering global and cross catalogue levels questions.
+This is a limitation of the restrictive retrival and rerank parameter settings.
+Maybe we can construct a metadata structure to contain global data or we can explore tree of thought prompting.

 4. Explore ways to reduce hallucination: There is an odd behaviour where the product name is altered to fit a user query (but product price and description is identical).
 The model fabricates products similar to catalogue products to appeal to the user.
 Need to address way to control this.